tonyfast/Materials-Informatics-Lab/readme.md

 Informatics Laboratory session for the FLAMEL program at the Georgia Institute of Technology in the Fall term.

+There a lot of easter eggs in the posts with external links that have guided my direction in better understanding collaboration and Materials Data Science.

 ## About this Branch

 The ``gh-pages`` branch of a Github repository provides a web hosting service for its underlying content.